mohamedhayibor/Rx-CycleJS-reviewNotes/README.md

 > For the first argument on the buttons, you can set up either classes or ids with the "." or "#" selectors and if you check on your dev tools you will see the exact tags you wanted.

-Now as our static page is set, we can tackle some interactivity but before that let's talk about the number one spoiler urge which is wanting to set the value of an observable.
+Now as our static page is set, let's talk about the number one spoiler urge which is wanting to set the value of an observable.

 > To resist the urge think about it in Fight Club style:
 ```